chenzhongxing86/learngit/README.md

 # learngit
-Create a new Branch is quicka &2 simple.
+Create a new Branch is quick and  simple.